mayomacam/python-projects/readme.md

 ### 1.Automating store data update and upload file and data
-In this project i have a script for a store yo upload images to server and with that upload image details and description.
+In this project i have a script for a store that upload images to server and with that upload image details and description.
 After done then email report to supplier and then do system checks.

 ### 2.Basic log analysis
 In this just a script for errors log analysis based on given error.